-Deferred revenue represents advance payments received for services to be provided in future periods for the annual Hero's Journey fundraising event.
-As of April 30, 2022 and 2021, Higher Ground Sun Valley, Inc. had deferred revenues of \$162,892 and \$-0-, respectively.
+Deferred revenue represents advance payments received for events to be provided in future periods for the annual Hero's Journey fundraising event.
+As of April 30, 2022 and 2021, the Organization had deferred revenues of \$162,892 and \$-0-, respectively.